cimage/website/content/doc/275_quality-filesize.md

 Default level of quality is configurable {#default}
 ---------------------------------------

-There are default settings for JPEG quality and PNG compression.
-Thes can be overridden through configuration.
+There are in CImage default settings for JPEG quality and PNG compression.
+These can be overridden through configuration.

-This is the default configuration.

 ```php
 /**